-(d) Other Permanent Funding Sources.
-Commitment(s) for non-debt permanent funding sources in excess of 5% of a Proposed Development's total development resources, including local housing trust funds, grants, foundation awards, or other non-debt commitments such as land contributions, tax abatement, block-grant funds, or an AHP award will qualify for 1 Point if written documentation is provided.
-State or state-administered funds, including but not limited to funding from DOH, Urban Act, Brownfields, HTCC, State Historic Tax Credits, and CRDA are not eligible sources of permanent funding for purposes of qualifying for this Point.
+Formatted: Font: Italic, Underline Formatted: Font: Italic, Underline (d) Other Permanent Funding Sources.
+Commitment(s) for non-debtpermanent funding sources of greater thanin excess of 5% of a Proposed Development's total development resources (as defined in the Guidelines), including local housing trust funds, grants, foundation awards, or other non-debt commitments such as land contributions, tax abatement, block-grant funds, or an AHP award will qualify for Points in this category1 Point if written documentation is provided.
+State or state-administered funds, including but not limited to funding from DOH, Urban Act, Brownfields, the State Housing Tax Credit Contribution program, State Historic Tax Credits, the Municipal Redevelopment Authority and/or the Capital Region Development Authority are not eligible sources of permanent funding for purposes of qualifying for this Point.